lumoslabs/broadside/README.md

 - **Launch a bash shell directly in the remote docker image** - no messing around with tracking down the server, running `docker ps`, and all the other headaches.
 - **SSH directly onto the server running your image**
+- **Run arbitrary commands in a container that is spun up and spun down as you need it**
 - **Get a lot of status information about your running image**
 - **Tail the logs of a running container**
 - **Horizontally scale an existing deployment to as many instances as your AWS account can handle**